Photo credit: R. Sawdon Photography/Flickr

 The Vancouver Taxi Association and the Disability Alliance BC have launched “Ask-Listen-Act,” a new type of enhanced taxi driver training involving seniors and people with disabilities.
 The program is the first of its kind in Canada.
 Read more on the City of Vancouver's website.

 Most car rental companies in the Greater Vancouver area offer accessible vehicles for disabled drivers.
 It is advisable to make enquiries and book well in advance of your trip.
+Check out what Avis has to offer, or check with your rental car company for further information.

 KJ Limousine provides transportation service to travellers with mobility challenges in their luxurious MV-1.
 Their services include YVR Airport arrival and departure transfers, private tours, Whistler and cruise ship transfers.
 The wheelchair accessible vehicle is designed perfectly for wheelchairs and scooters, with a fully integrated four-point wheelchair and passenger securement system by Q’Straint.